 Manjaro is a professionally made Linux OS that is a suitable replacement for Windows or Mac OS X. Built on Arch, Manjaro also offers quite nice features such as simple one-click installs from a library - similar to Apple's App Store.

 The OpenBSD project produces a FREE, multi-platform 4.4BSD-based UNIX-like operating system.
-Our efforts emphasize portability, standardization, correctness, proactive security and integrated cryptography.
+Our efforts emphasise portability, standardisation, correctness, proactive security and integrated cryptography.
 As an example of the effect OpenBSD has, the popular OpenSSH software comes from OpenBSD.

 Deepin is a Linux distribution based on Debian's stable branch.
 It features DDE, the Deepin Desktop Environment, built on Qt and available for various distributions like Arch Linux, Fedora, Manjaro and Ubuntu.
 As of version 15.10 it also uses dde-kwin, a set of patches for KDE Plasma's window manager.